 - Crop rotations and organic farm business opportunities

-- Organic weed control and Farmer Led Research
+- Organic vegetables and Farmer Led Research

 - Student presentations on organic livestock